tldr-pages/tldr/pages/common/rc.md

 # rc

-> Rustcat is a modern port listener & Reverse Shell that is very easy to use.
+> A modern port listener & Reverse Shell which is simplistic.
+> Similar to `nc`.
 > Similair to `nc` with an emphasis on ease of use.
 > More information: <https://github.com/robiot/rustcat/wiki/Basic-Usage>.

-- Start a listener:
+- Start listening to a specific port:

 `rc -lp {{port}}`